 If you have kids, you might already be familiar with Guided Access as it’s also often considered to be a parental control feature (but it’s actually intended for schools and categorized as a Learning feature).

-To start setting your iPad to a Single App Mode, you have to first put your iPad into Supervised Mode (and this will require a bit of work to set up).
+To start setting your device to a Single App Mode, you have to first put it into Supervised Mode (and this will require a bit of work to set up).
 However, it’s worth the effort as you can also remotely enable Single App Mode remotely through a mobile device management (MDM) server (that’s if your business is already using one to manage mobile devices).

 Step 1: Turn Off Find My iPad Feature